 You can change your GST reporting cycle if there are changes in your circumstances such as an income increase or drop.
 Depending on when you request a change, either commence the new cycle straightaway or wait until the new quarter or financial year.

 Can I lodge my BAS early?

-- You’re going to be absent from your place of business before the end of the reporting period and the business will not be trading during that period.
+Only lodge a statement early when you’re going to be absent from your business during the reporting period and your business won’t be trading in that period.